Lakers Rumors: Isaiah Thomas Open To Staying As Lonzo Ball’s Backup, Reports ‘Los Angeles Times’

-The Los Angeles Lakers have big ambitions after the 2018-19 NBA, as they are aiming to add two superstars to their promising roster.
+The Los Angeles Lakers have big ambitions, as they are aiming to add two superstars to their promising roster.
 Keeping Lakers point guard Isaiah Thomas is unlikely to become their top priority this summer, especially if the former All-Star demands a long-term deal.

 Thomas, who was sent to the Lakers before the trade deadline, will become a free agent after the 2017-18 NBA season.
-In 16 games with the Lakers, the 29-year-old point guard came off the bench in all but one game.
+In 16 games with the Lakers, the 29-year-old point guard has come off the bench in all but one game.
 He has made it clear before that he wants to start, but it appears he is now more open to playing a backup role, according to the Los Angeles Times.

 The Lakers already have their point guard of the future in rookie Lonzo Ball.
 If Thomas decides to return to Los Angeles, he will likely have the same role that he has now, coming off the bench to backup Ball.
 Thomas told Sam Amick of USA Today earlier this month that he is not a sixth man, and he deserves to start because he is a two-time All-Star in the league.